 Purpose: This fun game helps team members work together towards a specific goal.
 The geocache adventure also promotes problem-solving skills if you decide to include riddles and puzzles.

 Game #2: Scavenger Hunt

-If you’d prefer your employees to stay in the office, you could make a digital scavenger hunt in which teams are required to find examples or specific information online.
+If you’d prefer your employees to stay in the office, you could make a digital scavenger hunt in which smaller teams are required to find examples or specific information online.

 Purpose: The scavenger hunt is a fun activity that promotes team-working and can encourage creativity.